Welcome to the only official site for People Like Us and Vicki Bennett

 Nothing Can Turn Into A Void – a documentary film about People Like Us has been screening in cinemas and festivals since Autumn 2015.
 Currently, Vicki is focussing on expanding both audio and moving image work for a multiscreen and multi-speakered environment with Recombinant Media Labs, with a new 10 screen work "Gone, Gone Beyond" and there will be a new People Like Us live performance "The Mirror" premiering at FACT, Liverpool in Spring 2018.

-People Like Us will take over the airwaves for an hour from 3.30pm-4.30pm (UK time) on Resonance FM on Saturday 28 April 2018 on the Splice Festival Festival Radio Show.
-This is to coincide with our performance at Splice Festival a couple of weeks after.
+People Like Us take over the airwaves for an hour from 3.30pm-4.30pm (UK time) on Resonance FM on Saturday 28 April 2018 on the Splice Festival Festival Radio Show.
+This coincides with our forthcoming performance at Splice Festival (12 May 2018).

 People Like Us will be doing a fill-in slot for Station Manager Ken on WFMU on Wednesday 27 December 2017 from 9-Noon NY Time (2pm UK).
 Gwilly Edmondez will be joining Vicki to sing some selections from the LP box set Now That’s What I Call Music.
 Ergo Phizmiz PLC will also be popping in to sing a handful of songs.
 Tune in at http://wfmu.org – live playlist and comments here.